Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    1. Otherwise, point this to the Azure CI build pipeine from which the Jenkins CI is executed.

-1. The output  WAR file can now be deployed on Azure.

-For details on the deployment, refer to the [Deploying a MySQL Backed Tomcat app on Azure Web App](../tomcat/)
+1. Now, the artifact is linked for deployment.
+Please refer the [Deploying a MySQL Backed Tomcat app on Azure Web App](../tomcat/) lab for deploying the WAR file to Azure App Service.